 Paul holds a Bachelor’s degree in trumpet and jazz studies from Lawrence University (2010) and a Master’s degree in Jazz Studies from DePaul University (2012).
 While at DePaul, Dietrich wrote several pieces that were performed by the DePaul University Jazz Ensemble, including an arrangement of Phil Woods’ “Pairing Off,” which was recorded on the Jazzed Media release Right to Swing (2013) and featured Woods and the composer.
 Of this recording, All About Jazz called it “the sizzler of the disc, with a pronounced performance by the trumpeter.”

 Paul is currently a resident of Madison, Wisconsin where he is an active member of the music scene.
-In addition to his own groups, he plays with the trumpet-guitar-bass trio Space Junk, the Darren Sterud Orchestra, the Madison Jazz Orchestra, the Neophonic Jazz Orchestra, the Ben Ferris Octet, and the Ben Ferris Quintet, whose 2016 album Home featured two of Paul's compositions.
-Paul is also active as an educator.
-In addition to a private studio, Paul is also the coordinator of the jazz program at Prairie Music & Arts, and directs the Madison East High School Jazz Orchestra.
+In addition to his own groups, he plays with the Afrobeat ensemble Immigré, the Ben Ferris Octet, Grupo Candela, and numerous area big bands.
+As an educator, Paul has an active private studio, coordinates the jazz program at Prairie Music & Arts in Sun Prairie, and directed the Jazz Orchestra at Madison East High School from 2016-2018.

-When not performing, writing or teaching, Paul loves a wide variety of films and is an avid Milwaukee Bucks and Brewers fan.
-He also enjoys spending time with his wife, Jessica, who is an acclaimed classical trumpet player, and his dog, Obi, who is a dingus.
+While not performing, writing, or teaching, Paul loves a wide variety of films and is an avid Milwaukee Bucks and Brewers fan.
+He also enjoys spending time with his wife, Jessica, who makes Paul the second best trumpet player in his own family, and their dog, Obi.